toomasv/table-template/README.md

 **Freezing** of rows and/or columns is enabled from local menu.
 Right-click on row/column/cell which you want to freeze and choose "Freeze" from submenu of cell, row or column.
 Frozen rows/columns are dark-colored.
 Freezing can be repeated, e.g. if table is scrolled after previous freezing.
 "Unfreeze" removes all freezing correspondingly from cells/rows/columns.
 To unfreeze, it is not necessary to place mouse on corresponding row/column as when freezing.

 **Sorting** is currently possible by single column only.
 With mouse on column to be sorted by, select "Up" or "Down" from Column->Sort submenu.
 Table is sorted from non-frozen rows downward.
 If table is created from csv file, then all data is of type `string!`, and sorted accordingly.
 To sort by loaded values, choose Column->Sort->Loaded... or convert column to different type before sorting (see below).
-The only way to restore original order currently is to sort by column that holds original order (e.g. with options/auto-index set to `true`).
+The only way to restore original order currently is to sort by column that holds original order (e.g. with options/auto-index set to `true`) or to select "Unsort" from menu.

 **Filtering** is so far also possible by single column at time only.
 As with sorting, only non-frozen rows are considered.
 Select Column->Filter from local menu and enter selection criteria.
 There is special format for criteria.
 It may start with operator, e.g. `< 100` (provided data is of corresponding type - see type changing below), or with function name expecting data as its first argument, but without specifying this argument, e.g. `find charset [#"a" #"e" #"i" #"o" #"u"]`.
 Missing argument will be inserted automatically.
 Code may start also with a solitary set-word, which will reference data in edited field (but it should not be specified).
 So you can use the word in further code, e.g. `string-field:  all [find string-field #"a"  20 < length? string-field]`.
 Repeated filtering will consider already filtered rows only (but it is buggy :)).
 To remove filter choose Column->Unfilter from local menu.

-TBD:

-Copying/pasting
+There is very limited basic regex func `~` for compact comparison of strings, e.g. `~ "^^2"` is ~same as `parse [#"2" to end]`.

+**Copying/pasting**

+Selected cells can be copied or cut, and then pasted in same or different configuration.
+If pasted when single cell is selected, selection is pasted in same configuration as it was copied, otherwise it is pasted in order as cells are selected.
+Order of selection of original cells is also significant.

 **Cell editing** is activated with double-click or enter on cell or from local menu, and committed with enter.

 **Column editing** can be activated from local menu, opened on column you are going to edit.
 Editing command is entered into code window and it has special format too: in case of a single command it takes a command with arguments, but with main argument right after the command name omitted.
-E.g. when you have opened CSV file with one column as formed float, but with commas as thousand-separators, and you want to remove these commas before you can change type of the column.
-Choose Column->Edit and enter `replace/all comma ""`
+E.g. when you have opened CSV file with one column as formed float, but with commas as thousand-separators, and you want to remove these commas before you can change type of the column, then choose Column->Edit and enter `replace/all comma ""`